kubernetes/kompose/docs/development.md

 ### Clone your fork

 The commands below require that you have `$GOPATH`.
-We highly recommended you put Kompose code into your `$GOPATH`.
+We highly recommended you put the Kompose code into your `$GOPATH`.

 ```console
 git clone https://github.com/$YOUR_GITHUB_USERNAME/kompose.git $GOPATH/src/github.com/kubernetes/kompose